VallariAg/Blog/content/blog/scopeInJS/index.md

 foo("var b = 3;", 1);
 ```
-So, at line 2, it will execute `var b = 3;`.
-Instead of authoring `b` in `foo` at author-time, it will dynamically modify the lexical scope environment.
+So, at line 2, `var b = 3;` will be executed.
+Instead of authoring `b` inside `foo` at author-time, it will dynamically modify the lexical scope environment.
 The Engine will not care if `b` was added after lexing, it will execute it, and print `1 3` on console, as dynamically added `b` will shadow the gobal `b`.

 In strict mode, `eval()` has it's own scope, i.e. declarations inside `eval` do not modify the enclosing scope.
 So, the output of line 3 will be `1 2`.